-Connecticut’s rules are particularly burdensome, requiring, among other things, copies of scripts or promotional materials three weeks before the start of a fundraising campaign.
+Connecticut’s rules were particularly burdensome, requiring, among other things, copies of scripts or promotional materials three weeks before the start of a fundraising campaign.

 In other words, Adam must tell the state in advance when he plans to talk to a potential donor and what exactly he’ll say, and report to the government the name of everyone who gives.

-Connecticut law also requires Adam to maintain files containing private information about donors and to make that information available to the state on demand.
+Connecticut law also required Adam to maintain files containing private information about donors and to make that information available to the state on demand.

-Connecticut’s professional fundraising laws kill fundraisers’ ability to engage in timely, topical, and spontaneous speech, as well as donors’ ability to give anonymously.
+Connecticut’s professional fundraising laws killed fundraisers’ ability to engage in timely, topical, and spontaneous speech, as well as donors’ ability to give anonymously.

 Represented free of charge by PLF, Adam fought back with a federal lawsuit to defend fundraisers’ protection against prior restraint by the government and donors’ right to give anonymously.
 The judge granted our motion for preliminary injunction, which was made permanent when Connecticut conceded that the challenged laws would be found unconstitutional.
 In addition to permanently stopping enforcement of the challenged laws, the State agreed to post a notice on its website so that fundraisers would know that these onerous requirements were no more.